 SerVermont is Vermont’s State Service Commission.
-Our mission is to support, promote and recognized volunteerism and community service in Vermont.
+Our mission is to support, promote and recognize volunteerism and community service in Vermont.

 State service commissions were created in the National and Community Service Trust Act as amended in 1993.
 State service commissions are the state partners of the federal agency, the Corporation for National and Community Service.
 State service commission administer AmeriCorps State, Volunteer Generation Fund and volunteer programs to address critical community needs and engage citizens in service.
 SerVermont, was established by Executive Order 09-98 on November 30, 1993 by Governor Howard Dean.

 SerVermont is supported by 3 full time staff members.
 Our activities include administering grants for Vermont’s AmeriCorps State programs, monitoring AmeriCorps programs to ensure compliance with federal regulations, promoting inclusion within the programs, and working to expand opportunities to serve in Vermont.
 SerVermont also plays a vital role in the state’s emergency operations plan, manging volunteers in times of disasters.
 SerVermont also plans and executes training and recognition events, including two national service conferences each year, and the Governor's Service Awards.

 SerVermont is part of the Vermont Agency of Human Services, and national service is the means through which we work on the agency’s mission to improve the health and well-being of Vermonters today and tomorrow, and to protect those among us who are unable to protect themselves.